openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

    -  Whether your system has ECC memory.
    -  Whether it is running under a VMM/Hypervisor.
    -  Kernel version.
-   -  Values of the spl/zfs module parameters.
+   -  Values of the OpenZFS module parameters.

 -  Stack traces which may be logged to ``dmesg``.